 Aloha my friends!
 Hawaii is the place that dreams are made of.
 If you haven’t been, stick with me and I’ll show you how to make your dream vacation a reality without costing you a small fortune.
 If you have been then you are probably like me and want to return again and again and again!
 When it comes to a Hawaiian vacation the biggest hurdle to cross is getting there!
 Luckily, through credit card points you can get there for nearly free!
 In this guide, I’ll explain all the best ways to get to Hawaii on points.
-We’ll talk Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Points, and some co-branded airline cards.
+We’ll talk Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Points, Capital One Venture Miles, and some co-branded airline cards.

 I like transferable points when it comes to booking to Hawaii because you have multiple options.
 If you can’t find dates on one airline you can try another.
 That being said, sometimes award travel requires a little bit of flexibility.
 By changing your travel days and leaving a day or two earlier than you originally planned you can sometimes save a lot of points!
 I recommend searching using the flexible dates feature offered on the airline website when possible.
 One thing I want to stress is never transfer points from one of your transferable accounts to one of their partners until you have confirmed that the seats are available.
 Once points are transferred they are stuck in that particular loyalty account.